 The participants were drawn from the 2019 cohorts of students starting ITE programmes at universities in Malta, Norway and Spain.
 To reduce any confusion, each country mentioned in the study (Malta, Norway, Spain) stands for the participating institution and not all the ITE institutions in each respective country.
 A non-random sampling method was adopted and the student teachers were invited to participate in completing an online survey.
 At the Spanish university, the survey was conducted over a 3-week period at the beginning of the semester.
 At the Norwegian and Maltese universities, student teachers were provided with the link to the survey.
 All participants were briefed about the study and encouraged to participate but were told that participation was voluntary and that they could withdraw at any time.
-The Norwegian students had just commenced a 5-year program leading to a Masters in Teacher Education, the Maltese students a 2-year graduate programme leading to a Masters in Teaching and Learning and the Spanish students a 4-year undergraduate program leading to a degree in Teacher Education.
+The Norwegian students had just commenced a 5-year program leading to a Masters in Teacher Education, the Maltese students a 2-year graduate programme leading to a degree in Teacher Education.